 When your department is down a staff accountant, everyone has to work harder.

-From handling accounts payable and accounts receivable to taking care of journal entries and general month-end accounting duties, the extra tasks begin to add up in a hurry.
-That means you'll need to find a replacement as soon as possible.
-How can you find the right person most efficiently?
+From handling accounts payable and accounts receivable to taking care of journal entries and general month-end accounting duties, the extra financial tasks begin to add up in a hurry.
+That means management will need to find a replacement as soon as possible.
+How can you search for the right person most efficiently?
 It all rests on a solid staff accountant job description.